 The key to any healthy business partnership or working relation is transparency.
 This is even more relevant in the case of working with remote teams.
 Check in regularly with the team both individually and as a group and discuss any challenges and/or anticipated challenges.

-For more ideas about managing remote teams, check out these tips in Putting a Byte back in the Big Apple with Extended Development Teams in Europe and How to Work with a Distributed Software Team.
+For more ideas about managing remote teams, check out the tips in Putting a Byte back in the Big Apple with Extended Development Teams in Europe.